open-power/snap/software/README.md

     |-- lib            libsnap.so/.a
     |-- scripts        Testcases
     `-- tools          Generic tools for SNAP users.
-E.g.: snap_maint setup tool which needs to be called one time before using the card.
+E.g.: snap_maint setup tool which needs to be called before using the card.
                                              It sets up the SNAP action assignment hardware. snap_peek/poke debug tools to read/write SNAP MMIO registers.